High-functioning autism is a diagnosis of an autism spectrum disorder, or ASD.

 The main difference between an HFA and Asperger syndrome diagnosis is often down to developing language skills, which are less likely to be delayed with Asperger syndrome.

 What are the signs and symptoms of high-functioning autism?

-People with high-functioning autism do not have the delayed language development that's typically found in people with autism.
-In addition, people with high-functioning autism have average or above average intelligence.
-However, they may show other behaviours and signs similar to what's seen with other types of autism:
+People with high-functioning autism may show behaviours and signs similar to those seen with other types of autism: